-We spent 32 of the 35 nights in our Oztent, at paid camp grounds.
+We spent 32 of the 35 nights in our tent (to add to the Oztent RV Review), at paid camp grounds.
 The other 3 nights were spent at a motel in Newman, a lovely Airbnb room in Broome and a little unit in Carnarvon on the way home.

 DPAW sites ranged from $10 – $12.5 per person, per night, with the station stays $15 -$25 per person per night.